Religion in Latvia: Religion in Latvia today

+Ecumenical cooperation between main churches, namely Lutheran, Catholic, Orthodox, Armenian, Adventist, Baptist, Methodist, Pentecostal, and sometimes even Old Believers, include a celebration of the Week of Prayer for Christian Unity, joint theological conferences, cooperation in theological education or preparation of the ecumenical religious education curriculum for public schools.
+The Latvian Evangelical Alliance (LEA) is an interdenominational Christian union of member-bodies and individuals in Latvia founded In 2002, at Riga Cathedral, affiliated to the European and World Evangelical Alliances.

-As of 2022, the population of Jews in Latvia was 4,000, although some estimates are double this; there are 1,000 Muslims in Latvia.
-The neopagan Latvian ethnic religion is Dievturība.
+As of 2022, the population of Jews in Latvia was 4,000, although some estimates are double this.
+The Riga's Peitav-Shul Synagogue and the other one is located in Daugavpils are the only two active synagogues in Latvia.
+Most active Jewish religious movement in the country is the Chabad.

-The Reformed Church in Latvia is a small Reformed denomination with two congregations in Riga.
+There are 1,000 Muslims in Latvia.

+There are also new religious movements, such as the neopagan Latvian ethnic religion Dievturība, esoteric Roerichism, and others.

 As of 2011, the Justice Ministry had registered 1145 congregations.
 This total included: Lutheran (294), Catholic (250), Orthodox (122), Baptist (94), Old Believer Orthodox (69), Pentecostal (52), Seventh-day Adventist (51), Evangelical (39), New Generation (18), Muslim (17), Jehovah's Witnesses (15), Jewish (13), Methodist (12), New Apostolic (11), Hare Krishna (11), Dievturi (10), Buddhist (4), Church of Jesus Christ of Latter-day Saints (Mormons) (4), and 18 other congregations.
-In 2003, the Government also registered the Christian Scientists as a recognized religious congregation.

-In 2022 Latvia passed a law removing all influence or power over the Orthodox Church from non Latvians, which would include the Patriarch of Moscow, making the Orthodox Church of Latvia completely independent.